moritzdietz/pi-syncscript/README.md

 Raspberry Pi Sync Script
 =======

-This is a script to install and update your [BitTorrent Sync](https://www.getsync.com/) installation on your [Raspberry Pi](https://www.raspberrypi.org/).
+This is a script to manage your [BitTorrent Sync](https://www.getsync.com/) installation on your [Raspberry Pi](https://www.raspberrypi.org/).

 ### Why?
 I thought there already is a working "Debian Package"?!